ros2/ros1_bridge/README.md

 The ROS 2 image demos you build in this step would then use OpenCV 3 and require it to be on your path when you run them, while the standard installation on Ubuntu Xenial is OpenCV 2.

 ```
-src/ament/ament_tools/scripts/ament.py build --build-tests --symlink-install --skip-packages ros1_bridge
+colcon build --symlink-install --packages-skip ros1_bridge
 ```

-Next you need to source the ROS 1 environment, for Linux and ROS Kinetic that would be:
+Next you need to source the ROS 1 environment, for Linux and ROS Melodic that would be:

 ```
-source /opt/ros/kinetic/setup.bash
+source /opt/ros/melodic/setup.bash
 # Or, on OSX, something like:
 # . ~/ros_catkin_ws/install_isolated/setup.bash
 ```

 The bridge will be built with support for any message/service packages that are on your path and have an associated mapping between ROS 1 and ROS 2.
 Therefore you must add any ROS 1 or ROS 2 workspaces that have message/service packages that you want to be bridged to your path before building the bridge.
-This can be done by adding explicit dependencies on the message/service packages to the `package.xml` of the bridge, so that `ament` will add them to the path before it builds the bridge.
+This can be done by adding explicit dependencies on the message/service packages to the `package.xml` of the bridge, so that `colcon` will add them to the path before it builds the bridge.
 Alternatively you can do it manually by sourcing the relevant workspaces yourself, e.g.:

 ```